 Easier Business Blogging Pinterest makes it super easy to add hidden vertical images to your blog posts.
 All you have to do is select the image you’d like to use from your Media Library while you’re editing your post…it takes care of all the dirty, behind-the-scenes work of actually hiding the image.
 Neat, right?

-It also helps you drive more traffic to your blog from Pinterest by auto-filling the pin description with an excerpt from your post, and can ensure that readers who want to share your post on Pinterest only share an image that will grab attention (ie: a vertical one!).
+It also helps you drive more traffic to your blog from Pinterest by auto-filling the pin description with an excerpt from your post if you have the auto-pinning feature turned on, and can ensure that readers who want to share your post on Pinterest only share an image that will grab attention (ie: a vertical one!).

 Ready to ditch the <div> tags?